Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: INTRODUCTION

 To address these challenges, we propose an interpretable cooperative end-to-end driving framework by incorporating a \textbf{\textit{Risk Map as Middleware} (RiskMM)}.
 The proposed RiskMM explicitly captures the spatial-temporal distribution of the driving risk surrounding the ego vehicle.
 Furthermore, we integrate a learning-based Model Predictive Control (MPC) module that utilizes the risk map to generate planning trajectories under explicit driving constraints, enhancing interpretability.
 Specifically, our method begins by extracting multi-agent spatiotemporal scenario representations through auxiliary cooperative detection and prediction tasks.
 Subsequently, the RiskMM and trajectory planning modules directly learn from the scenario representations with the supervision signal of planning trajectories, facilitating end-to-end optimization and yielding the corresponding explanation.

-The risk map middleware explicitly models interaction-induced risk distributions between the ego vehicle and surrounding based on the spatiotemporal feature of scenario representation, which not only enhances interpretability but also supports scenario assessment, which is conventionally dependent on rule-based risk quantification.
+The risk map middleware explicitly models interaction-induced risk distributions between the ego vehicle and the surroundings based on the spatiotemporal feature of scenario representation.
+It not only enhances interpretability but also supports scenario assessment, which is conventionally dependent on rule-based risk quantification.
+Notably, the risk map is learned and optimized in an end-to-end paradigm, rather than being manually crafted \cite{lei2025cooperrisk}.
 Moreover, the parameters learned within the MPC module inherently represent the driving styles, such as aggressive or conservative ones, enabling strategy adaptation to various scenarios.
 Additionally, our MPC design can explicitly integrate driving constraints and accommodate varying vehicle dynamics, significantly enhancing adaptability across diverse driving conditions and vehicle types.
-We summarize our key contributions as: \begin{itemize} \item We propose an interpretable cooperative end-to-end driving framework by incorporating the \textit{Risk Map as Middleware} (RiskMM), which explicitly capture the spatiotemporal risk distribution.
+We summarize our key contributions as: \begin{itemize} \item We propose an interpretable cooperative end-to-end driving framework by incorporating the \textit{Risk Map as Middleware} (RiskMM), which explicitly captures the spatiotemporal risk distribution.
 The risk map provides interpretable guidance for downstream planning. \item The risk distribution is learned directly from multi-agent spatiotemporal scenario representations, supervised by planning trajectories.
 Then, an interpretable learning-based MPC planner is introduced to generate trajectories conditioned on the risk map under physical constraints. \item We evaluate RiskMM on the largest real-world V2X sequential dataset, V2XPnP-Seq.
 Extensive experiments demonstrate its superior and robust performance on risk-aware planning tasks. \end{itemize}